Japan Inc faces stormy AGMs in governance shake-up

 “Individuals and institutions will be pointing to the code, and it will put more pressure on management to have good answers to criticism,” said Nicholas Benes, an early proponent of the code who heads the Board Director Training Institute of Japan.

-Even Sony Corp, which has doubled its share price in the past year thanks to restructuring and strong sales of sensors, is set for a challenge with criticism from former executives pining for the company’s glory days.
+Even Sony Corp (6758.T), which has doubled its share price in the past year thanks to restructuring and strong sales of sensors, is set for a challenge with criticism from former executives pining for the company’s glory days.

 Proxy advisory firm ISS is also recommending against re-electing CEO Kazuo Hirai as well as Sharp’s Takahashi, citing low return on equity (ROE).

-Even Toyota Motor Corp, after another year of record profits, is facing a battle over its proposals for a new class of shares.
+Even Toyota Motor Corp (7203.T), after another year of record profits, is facing a battle over its proposals for a new class of shares.

 Proxy advisory firms are giving conflicting recommendations, with Glass, Lewis & Co saying the “Model AA” share plan will give Toyota more flexibility and ISS saying it would erode fiscal discipline.